shallomkanyori/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - 100-empty_casks finds all empty files and directories in the current directory and its subdirectories
 - 101-gifs lists all the files with a .gif extension in the current directory and all its subdirectories
 - 102-acrostic decodes acrostics that use the first letter of each line
+- 103-the_biggest_fan parses web server logs in tsv format as input and displays the 11 hosts or IP addresses which did the most requests